Erin Boag

 Erin Boag (born 17 March 1975) is a professional ballroom dancer.
 She has danced from the age of three, originally starting ballet and later moving into ballroom, Latin and jazz.
 Born in Auckland, New Zealand, she moved to Australia as a teenager to progress her dancing career, before moving to London in 1996.

-She started professionally dancing and is well known for being on Strictly Come Dancing in the UK with her partner Anton du Beke.
+She started professionally dancing and appeared on Strictly Come Dancing in the UK with her partner Anton Du Beke.

-Boag is an honorary patron of the theatre charity The Music Hall Guild of Great Britain and America.

 Professional career

 Boag's regular professional partner is Anton du Beke.
 They met in 1997, and won the 1998 and 1999 New Zealand Championships.
 They turned professional in 2002, competing mainly in the United Kingdom.
 Their best result on the competition circuit was in November 2003 when they won the IDTA Classic in Brighton.
 They appeared on the first 10 series of Strictly Come Dancing.
 Boag has not appeared as a professional on Strictly Come Dancing since Series 10, although du Beke still appears on the show.
 She made a brief cameo in 2015, giving advice to contestant Katie Derham, who was partnered with du Beke that year.